experimental-software/logbook-dart/README.md

 ### Desktop app

-**Ubuntu**
+**Linux**

-To install the Logbook as desktop app, download the `snap` file from the [latest release on GitHub](https://github.com/experimental-software/logbook/releases/latest) and install it dev mode.
+To use the Logbook desktop app, [Snapd](https://snapcraft.io/docs/installing-snapd) needs to be installed, first.
+Then download the `snap` file from the [latest release on GitHub](https://github.com/experimental-software/logbook/releases/latest) and install it in dev mode.

 ```sh
 cd ~/Downloads